aeolus-wind/bayesian_stats_econometrics/README.md

 have for a Machine-learning practitioner?

 The value that I see is primarily as an exploratory tool to disentangle which variables are importent.
-By understanding the variables, one has a leg-up when complex models fail.
+By understanding the variables, one has a leg up when complex models fail.
 One can also anticipate bugs and access broader types of research in the field.

 A major highlight of the book is the exploration of causal inference and confounding causal paths.
-This is the clearest exploration that I have seen of the tired expression "corellation is not causation."
+This is the clearest exploration that I have seen of the tired expression "correlation is not causation."

 ## Bayesian Statistics and Linear Models in Econometrics ##